The Last Spritz

 Dior Homme Intense EDP

 What separates this from the rest of the Dior Homme line is the iris quality.
-This isn't the synthetic violet-pencil-shavings note that cheaper iris fragrances rely on; this is the genuine orris butter-derived material, which costs serious money to use.
+This isn't the synthetic violet-pencil-shavings note that cheaper iris fragrances rely on; this is the genuine orris-butter-derived material, which costs serious money to use.
 It shows.
 The dry-down is rich, refined, and unmistakably grown-up.

 Performance is exactly right: 8+ hours of longevity, projection that fills a dinner table without reaching the next one.
 At $90–$135 it's also one of the better value propositions in the entire premium tier — you'd pay $200+ for this composition coming from Tom Ford.
+See the full breakdown.

 YSL Y Eau de Parfum